wisp-lang/wisp/Readme.md

 (:bar foo) ;; => (foo || 0)["bar"]
 ```

-Note that keywords in wisp are not real functions so they can't be composed
+Note that keywords in _wisp_ are not real functions so they can't be composed
 or passed to high order functions.

 #### Vectors

-Wisp vectors are plain JavaScript arrays, but nevertheless all standard
+_wisp_ vectors are plain JavaScript arrays, but nevertheless all standard
 library functions are non-destructive and pure functional as in Clojure.

 ```clojure